 In the world of Asian telephony OnePlus represents a kind of case history.
-Unlike almost all the producers in circulation, in fact, the brand is known for launching very few models a year, all of which are high-end.
-His birth took place in a peculiar way, as it started as a sort of OPPO rib and then became an entity in itself.
+Unlike almost all the manufacturers in circulation, in fact, the brand is known for launching very few models per year, all of them high-end.
+Its birth took place in a peculiar way, as it started as a sort of rib of OPPO and then became an entity in its own right.

-The company was born in December 16 2013 from the hands of Pete Lau, formerly OPPO executive, e Carl Pei, known among the experts for having first worked in the management of Nokia, Meizu and OPPO.
+The company was born in December 16 2013 from the hands of Pete Lau, formerly OPPO executive, e Carl Pei, known among insiders for having first worked in management of Nokia, Meizu and OPPO.
 From this duality this idea arises, under the aegis of BBK Electronics, whose name is inspired by the very first model.

-This was it OnePlus One, made famous for combining an extremely low price (269 / 299 €) and high-end features, enough to coin the now abused term "flagship killer".
-But not only: OPO was the first Chinese smartphone to invest in alternative software, namely CyanogenMod.
-Since at the time it was just a startup, OnePlus decided to rely on a controversial invitation system.
-Without one of these it was not possible to access the sale, apparently an absurdity for the standard market dynamics.
+This was it OnePlus One, which became famous for combining an extremely low price (269/299 €) and high-end features, so much so that it coined the now abused term "flagship killer".
+But that's not all: OPO was the first Chinese smartphone to invest in alternative software, namely CyanogenMod.
+Since it was just a startup at the time, OnePlus decided to rely on a controversial invitation system.
+Without one of these it was not possible to access the sale, apparently an absurdity for the standard dynamics of the market.

-From the 2015 onwards, OnePlus production has focused exclusively on the high-end segment, albeit with prices that are on average lower than the competition.
-The only exception was OnePlus X which, in the 2015, aimed at the mid-range segment, but since then the company has decided to shelve this project.
+From 2015 onwards, OnePlus production has focused exclusively on the high-end, albeit with prices on average lower than the competition.
+The only exception was OnePlus X which, in 2015, aimed at the mid-range segment, but since then the company has decided to shelve this project.

 Guide to smartphones

-As anticipated, OnePlus stands out from all the other competitors to propose aonly range of smartphone, in full Apple style.
-With the above-mentioned OnePlus X removed, all the models launched over the years have been the successors of OnePlus One.
-Starting with the 2016 there was a slight change of course, with the introduction of the T range.
-However, this is not a different series, but rather an upgrade of the model presented at mid-year.
-A more substantial change has occurred in the 2019, when OnePlus decided to also add a Pro model with more premium features.
+As anticipated, OnePlus stands out from all other competitors to propose aonly range of smartphones, in full Apple style.
+Removed the aforementioned OnePlus X, all the models launched over the years have been the successors of OnePlus One.
+Starting from 2016 there has been a slight change of course, with the introduction of the T range.
+However, this is not a different series, but an upgrade of the model presented in the middle of the year.
+A more substantial change took place in 2019, when OnePlus decided to also add a Pro model with more premium features.